ymachupicchuy/data_structure-algorithm/README.md

 For each problems 3 tests was provided

 ## Algorithm
-Problems such autocompleter, unsorted integer, routing trie.
+Applications were autocompleter, unsorted integer and routing trie, etc...
 The interesting part of this work was to use a trie (prefix trie) for the autocompleter and how it works.
-Also, how faster binary search is for sorted arrays.
+For application rearrange_digits I used first a quicksort where the worst case time complexity is O(n^2) then I switched to Countsort where the time complexity is O(n+k)

 ## RoutePlanner